searxng/searxng/docs/admin/engines/settings.rst

 ``engines:``
   With ``use_default_settings: true``, each settings can be override in a similar way, the ``engines`` section is merged according to the engine ``name``.
-In this example, searx will load all the engine and the arch linux wiki engine has a :ref:`token <private engines>`:
+In this example, SearXNG will load all the engine and the arch linux wiki engine has a :ref:`token <private engines>`:

   .. code-block:: yaml